 Selected Work in Progress

-Exogenous Shocks & Entrepreneurial Performance.
+Blackouts, Technology Investments, & Market Outcomes: Evidence from South Africa.
 (2025) (With FC Eaglin, Z Kuloszewski, and J Wong).
+Draft coming soon

 FinTech & Financial Frictions: The Rise of Revenue-Based Financing.
 (2024) (With D Russel, C Shi).
 Reject and Resubmit, Review of Financial Studies.